Arnaud-Dorthe/Devotee/README.md

 # DEVOTEE -- The DEbian VOTe EnginE

-First of all, we would like to thank our sponsors for making this project possible.
-See the list of our sponsors.
+First of all, we would like to thank our generous sponsors for making this project possible.
+See the list of our [sponsors](doc/Sponsors.md).

 	This directory contains the code for the mechanism used by the Debian project to conduct email based votes.
 This system has been